 At 00:59:30:00 on the timeline, insert a 30-second slate.
-You’ll need to create the slate yourself, using the title tool in Premiere Pro.
+You’ll need to create the slate yourself, using the title tool in Media Composer.
 Please keep it professional and include all the pertinent info:

 At 01:00:00:00, insert the 8-second countdown from the Front Sequence bin.
 If everything is put together correctly, the “two-pop” on the countdown leader will fall exactly on 01:00:06:00.
 (This is very important!)

 At 01:00:08:00, insert one of the 8-second FSU leaders from the Front Sequence bin.

 At 01:00:16:00, line up the first frame of content to start there.

 Your completed front sequence should now look like this:

 Add titles and credits

 The College has strict requirements for how titles and credits need to be formatted.
 Before building your titles, read the requirements here.

 The finished titles and credits must be in at picture lock and cut into the proper video track.